minh84/notes/content/blog/machine_learning/supervised/linear_regression_part01.md

     </a>
    </h2>
    <p>
-    The linear regression is one of the most simple learning algorithm, but it's still very popular since it's very fast to train and its result is very easy to interpret.
-In this notebook, we have learnt to fit linear regression using Stochastic Gradient Descent, however in practice, we often use the closed-form for linear regression.
+    The linear regression is one of the most simple learning algorithm, but it's still very popular since it's very fast to train and its result is easy to interpret.
+In this notebook, we have learnt to fit linear regression using Stochastic Gradient Descent (with/without momentum), however in practice, we often use the closed-form for linear regression.
 We will discuss it in next part.
    </p>
   </div>
  </div>